Punktum-dk/epp-service-specification/README.md

 * renew
 * create host

-The above commands was pulled out of scope, because the overall and primary goal of version 1, is to implement a standardised replacement for the existing SMTP based form (See: References).
+The above commands was pulled out of scope, because the overall and primary goal of version 1, is to implement a standardised replacement for the existing [SMTP based form][Current domain registration form].

 In general the service is not localized and all EPP related errors and messages are provided in English.